It may be a little out of season but here is a quick guide to help you with that all important Christmas purchase.

 - Use the old tree as a staging area to hang your bird feed.

-We hope this simply guide has been helpful and that you enjoy your Christmas.
+We hope this simply guide has been helpful and that you enjoy your Christmas and that it helps you chose the right tree for you but perhaps you should consider growing your own.